19 Best Countries to Visit in Europe

-Ah, Europe.
-Just thinking about visiting this continent can cause the body to involuntarily relax.
-It's a land frozen in time, highlighted by meticulously preserved buildings, some of which date back to the Neolithic Age.
-Europe's best countries feature magnificent mountain ranges, deep gorges, and verdant countryside.
-This is where trips go to turn into vacations.
+Europe is a land frozen in time, highlighted by meticulously preserved buildings and modern amenities.
+Europe's best countries also feature magnificent mountain ranges, deep gorges, and verdant countryside.
+This is where trips go to turn into vacations you'll dream about for years.

-With so many countries to choose from, it can be hard to decide which to visit first.
+With so many countries to choose from, it can be hard to decide which to see first.
 Our advice?
 Don't stop at just one.
-Europe offers a slew of fabulous places to visit packed into a relatively small space.
-That makes it easy to visit multiple countries on one trip.
+Europe offers a slew of fabulous cheap places to visit packed into a relatively small space, so it's easy to visit multiple countries on one trip.

 Not sure where to start your sightseeing?
-Whittle down your choices with our list of the best countries to visit in Europe.
+Use our list of the best countries to visit in Europe.

 It's hard to picture Italy without salivating over the thought of its food.
 This boot-shaped country boasts tomatoes so sweet they taste like candy, pizzas cooked to perfection, and gelato that literally melts in your mouth.
 Italy is a utopia for gastronomes.